 We've heard from patrons who are confused about how these new orders may affect their work situations.
 To address this, we've created a new COVID-19 Vaccine Laws page with detailed information about the new orders and regulations.
 You can find it on our COVID-19 & Texas Law guide.

-You may also want to review our Legal FAQs on the subject of vaccine requirements in various situations: Can my employer require me to get a COVID-19 vaccine? and Can I be required to show proof of COVID-19 vaccination or a “vaccine passport?”
+You may also want to review our Legal FAQs on the subject of vaccine requirements in various situations: Can I be required to get a COVID-19 vaccine?
+Can my employer fire me if I don't get vaccinated? and Can I be required to show proof of COVID-19 vaccination or a “vaccine passport?”